PTAB

 - Core Argument for this Ground:

-- Expectation of Success: A POSITA would have had a high expectation of success, as the combination involved applying a known structural solution (from Mori) to a standard TFT fabrication process (from Taniguchi) using conventional and predictable semiconductor manufacturing techniques.
+- Expectation of Success: Petitioner asserted a high expectation of success, as the combination involved applying a known structural solution (from Mori) to address a well-understood problem (parasitic capacitance) in a standard device architecture (from Taniguchi) using conventional fabrication methods (from Van Zant).

 - Core Argument for this Ground:

-- Prior Art Mapping: Petitioner argued that Matsuzaki, unlike the other primary references, explicitly disclosed a step-like TFT structure.
-Matsuzaki taught creating this structure for the stated purpose of preventing the undercutting of source and drain regions during etching.
-Mori was cited as further evidence of the known benefits of such a structure, reinforcing the motivation to use it.
-Kwasnick and Van Zant were again cited to supply teachings related to passivation layers and standard etching processes, respectively.
+- Prior Art Mapping: Petitioner argued that Matsuzaki, the primary reference in this ground, itself disclosed a TFT manufacturing method that created the claimed step-like structure.
+Matsuzaki taught forming an upper portion of the source/drain regions that extends beyond the lower portion of the source/drain electrodes.
+Mori was cited as secondary support, reinforcing the known benefits of this specific structure.
+Kwasnick and Van Zant were again used to teach additional features like passivation layers and standard etching processes, respectively.

 4. Key Claim Construction Positions